 About 4 years ago, I wrote a post, “Turboprops market different dynamic“, in which I discussed:

 […] how civil turboprop market is unrelated to the larger and more known turbofan civil aircraft market and how its dynamics are completely unrelated to World GDP growth and thus world air traffic growth. […]

 When calculating correlation between the different variables, I discovered that the correlation between GDP and deliveries is rather low, despite of the time lag applied (be it 2, 3, 4 years…).
 However I found that the oil prices and deliveries did correlate very well with a lag of 5-6 years, yielding coefficients of 0.55-.65, which are rather high.

-I wanted to update the calculations I made then with the information of the last years.
+I wanted to update the calculations I made then and last year, with the information of the 2014 exercise.